gmltk/OMVPi/index.md

 ## OMVPi

+Want to setp your own NAS and have no idea what "sudo" is?

+Dont worry, follow our steps and you'll be up and running without touching the command line!

 You can use the [editor on GitHub](https://github.com/gmltk/OMVPi/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.